SysKitTeam/docs-point/set-up-point-data-center/deployment/overview.md

    * When deploying, make sure to configure Azure resources following the [minimum requirements](system-requirements.md)
    * After the deployment, you will be able to access the SysKit Point web application by opening the defined URL
 2. [Activate SysKit Point](../set-up-data-center/activation/activate-syskit-point.md)
+    * [Contact our team](https://www.syskit.com/contact-us/) to provide you with a [free trial](../activation/free-trial-data-center.md) key that enables you to try out all SysKit Point features, without limits, for 21 days
-    * Our team will provide the license key for the product activation after purchasing the selected edition of SysKit Point
+    * After the end of the trial period, our team will provide the license key for the activation after purchasing the selected edition of SysKit Point
     * At any time, you can find your keys in the [Customers Portal](https://my.syskit.com/)
     * If you do not have the activation information, please [contact us](https://www.syskit.com/company/contact-us)
 3. [Connect to Your Microsoft 365 Tenant](connect-to-tenant.md)